Planning, Budgeting and Forecasting

 Overview

 Yale utilizes an “all funds, full cost” approach to budgeting in order to ensure excellent stewardship of Yale’s mission and resources.
 This means that the anticipated cost of every program, department, and activity has a source of funding (general appropriations, gifts, grant, etc.) identified during the planning process, and that every fund is included in the planning process.
-The University’s annual planning and budgeting process is led by the Planning and Budgeting group within the Division of Finance.
+The University’s annual planning and budgeting process is led by the Financial Planning & Analysis group within the Division of Finance.
 The Provost, as chief budgetary officer for the University, has the institutional responsibility for the allocation of resources.